apache/spark/docs/sql-migration-guide.md

 * Table of contents
 {:toc}

+## Upgrading from Spark SQL 3.2 to 3.3

+  - In Spark 3.3, spark will fail when parsing a JSON/CSV string with `PERMISSIVE` mode and schema contains non-nullable fields.
+You can set mode to `FAILFAST/DROPMALFORMED` if you want to read JSON/CSV with a schema that contains nullable fields.

 ## Upgrading from Spark SQL 3.1 to 3.2

   - Since Spark 3.2, ADD FILE/JAR/ARCHIVE commands require each path to be enclosed by `"` or `'` if the path contains whitespaces.